 Can that founder break up the Triforce, splitting their authority into some kind of multisig?
 Sure, just like the founder of a startup company can choose to give up board seats.
-But it's easy to give away power and hard to consolidate it, and you need that power sometimes to make hard but important non-consensus decisions.4 That's why dual-class stock to maintain control is used by both the US establishment and their opponents.
+But it's easy to give away power and hard to consolidate it, and you need that power sometimes to make hard but important non-consensus decisions.
+That's why dual-class stock to maintain control is used by both the US establishment and their opponents.

 As with giving up corporate board seats, giving up some power may be the right thing to do at some point for the network state founder.
-But in the event that a network state degenerates into a bureaucracy - as many mature organizations do - a key part of the network state model is that it is, like the startup model, built to 4 Read Ben Horowitz on courage: "On the surface, it appears that if the decision is a close call, it's much safer to go with the crowd.
-In reality, if you fall into this trap, the crowd will influence your thinking and make a 70/30 decision seem like a 51/49 decision.
-This is why courage is critical."
-But courage alone is not always enough - you need sufficient control to be able to execute that courageous decision.
-That's where founder control comes in. always allow peaceful exit.
+But in the event that a network state degenerates into a bureaucracy - as many mature organizations do - a key part of the network state model is that it is, like the startup model, built to always allow peaceful exit.
 Anyone can, at any time, leave to found a new startup society and try scaling it into a network state.